Threats to Marine Animals

 Entanglement is a major source of mortality for whales, pinnipeds and sea turtles.
 Fishing gear entanglements are the leading cause of entanglements for whales.
 An entangled whale can suffer by dragging fishing gear for extended periods, as is the case with sea turtles as well.
 Pinnipeds, such as seals and sea lions, are often entangled in marine debris or fishing gear.
 While some animals are able to disentangle themselves, others, sadly, die as a result of entanglement.
 They can also be injured, starve due to the inability to hunt their prey or open their mouths, or drown due to heavy or anchored gear.
 Remember these animals all breathe air.

 Entanglements can occur from several different sources.
 Fishing gear, including longlines, drift nets, traps, pots or gillnets are commonly found as the culprit of whale entanglements.
 There are currently no fishery regulations to protect these animals from entanglements in Canada, although fishermen do their best to take measures that will reduce the risk.
 Sea turtles can also be found entangled by fishing rope wrapped around their flippers or necks, while seals and sea lions often have line or plastic packing straps (used for shipping boxes) entangled around their necks.
-Entanglement in fishing gear, although unintentional, can cause distress or death to marine animals, as well as hardship to fishermen through the loss of their gear.
+Entanglement in fishing gear, although unintentional, can cause distress or death to marine animals, as well as a hardship to fishermen through the loss of their gear.

 Ship strikes are a leading cause of known mortality for large whales, and all large whale species have been reported struck by ships.
 Many different industries operate large vessels that pose a risk to whales, including the shipping industry (did you know that 90 per cent of all our goods are transported by ship?), oil and gas (tanker transport), military, cruise ships, coast guard and recreational vessels.